sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 08-03-2021

+- https://www.infoq.com/articles/saga-orchestration-outbox/ Saga Orchestration for Microservices Using the Outbox Pattern

 # 07-03-2021

 - https://scalac.io/blog/streaming-microservices-with-zio-and-kafka/ How To Implement Streaming Microservices Using ZIO and Kafka